Click Here for Our Recommended Antivirus for Your Device

 6. Comparing the popularity of each, we can say that Bluehost is the more popular choice among customers than HostGator.

-7. Bluehost does not have a refund policy, while HostGator has a guaranteed refund policy in place.
+7. Bluehost has no refund policy, while HostGator has a guaranteed one.

-8. Another difference between the two can be noted when the WordPress migration fee is considered.
+8. Another difference can be noted when the WordPress migration fee is considered.
 While HostGator offers free migration, a migration fee is charged by Bluehost to offer migration services.

 References